MStaceyStax/Super-Heroes-App/README.md

 ![Super Hero App](https://github.com/user-attachments/assets/709c7013-cc87-47d9-b90b-947eea66b269)Super-Heroes - FNB App Academy 2025 - App Development Bootcamp
 🍿Preview

-💭 Project - Duting my selt teaching journey, I joined the FNB APP Academy Program for 2025 of which we were assisgned to create a Super Hero Websit.
+💭 Project - During my self teaching journey, I joined the FNB APP Academy Program for 2025 of which we were assisgned to create a Super Hero Websit.

 🎨 Features - In this beginner website, the core feature is me being able to link different pages of information together and being able to return to the home page.